-In the machining process of ductile material, continuous chips made with built-up edges when the temperature and pressure in the cutting and friction of the chip and tool face are high.
+In the machining process of ductile material, continuous chips are made with built-up edges when the temperature and pressure in the cutting and friction of the chip and tool face are high.

 It is almost similar to the continuous chips but it is rough due to the built-up edge.
 This function may cause the material to stick or weld to the edge of the tool.

-You may wonder how it produce?
+You may wonder how it produces?

 - By using the ductile material while machining.